runwayproject/protocol/README.md

 ### 5.3 Authentication and Integrity
 - Recipients authenticate senders using MLS signatures.
 The server cannot forge messages or impersonate senders due to the use of MLS signatures and sealed sender.
 - Sender authenticity must be verified client-side
+### 5.4 Sender Anonymity Model
+Runway supports sealed sender semantics, where the sender’s MLS identity is cryptographically hidden from the server.

+The protocol does not guarantee network-layer anonymity.
+Malicious servers may observe source IP addresses unless clients use anonymizing transports (proxies or VPNs).
+### 5.5 Ephemeral Receiver IDs
+All message delivery occurs via ephemeral receiver IDs (RIDs), which are temporary routing identifiers issued by the server and used in place of persistent user addresses.
+Clients are responsible for requesting and rotating their RIDs, which may expire or change at any time.
+RIDs act purely as opaque delivery endpoints: the server routes blobs to the appropriate RID without learning the user’s identity, group membership, or conversation type.
+Authorized peers receive updated RIDs through MLS application messages or pre-shared tokens, ensuring that message content and recipient identity remain cryptographically hidden from the server.
+By using ephemeral RIDs, the protocol enforces strong privacy and limits the metadata exposure associated with message routing.
+### 5.6 Initial Contact and Contact Tokens
+Establishing initial communication with a user requires explicit sharing of information.
+A user must obtain the recipient’s MLS KeyPackage and an initial ephemeral receiver ID through a pre-shared token, link, or other out-of-band mechanism.
+Possession of this token allows the client to construct a valid MLS commit and begin sending messages, but the server does not learn the identity of the participants or the content of the messages.
+This ensures that first-contact is a deliberate action controlled by the users themselves and prevents unauthorized clients from initiating conversations or learning about the recipient’s ephemeral routing information.
+No automatic discovery by username is provided, as this would reveal metadata and compromise privacy.

 ## 6. Invites and group join
 ### 6.1 Invites
 Group joins are standard MLS.
 A group member creates a GroupInfo object, which includes the group's context and a public key used to encrypt secrets.
 The new member downloads the GroupInfo object (it may be encoded in a link or similar) and constructs an MLS commit to request entry.
 This commit is sent to the group, advancing it to a new epoch.
-The server relays the commit to all group members, but cannot determine the new member's identity or the fact that a new member joined.
+The server cannot determine the new member’s identity, and cannot cryptographically verify group membership changes, though metadata such as message size and fan-out may leak that a group update occurred.

+### 6.2 MLS Group Join via Ephemeral Routing
+To join an existing MLS group, a new member must receive a GroupInfo object securely, typically through a pre-shared invite token or link that includes the initial ephemeral receiver ID.
+The new member constructs an MLS join commit and submits it to the group, encrypted under the public keys of current group members.
+All message delivery, including the initial GroupInfo and the join commit, occurs via ephemeral receiver IDs encapsulated in opaque blobs relayed by the server.
+The server cannot decrypt group content, determine group membership, or identify the new member; it only observes delivery fan-out and timing.
+Subsequent updates, including receiver ID rotations, are communicated through MLS application messages within the group.

 ## 7. State Management
 ### 7.1 Client State
 Clients are responsible for managing all state related to MLS groups, including: